demisto/content-docs/content-repo/extra-docs/packs/Email-Communication-Readme.md

 See [pre-processing rules](https://demisto.developers.paloaltonetworks.com/docs/incidents/incident-pre-processing) for additional information.

 ### Configure the *service_mail* and *mail_sender_instance* Parameters
 The *service_mail* parameter sets the sender's email address.
-This parameter is optional.
+This parameter is optional when using the *Email Communication* incident type and layout, but is required to use the *Email Threads* layout.

 The *mail_sender_instance* parameter sets the specific Integration instance to use to send email messages.
 This parameter is optional.

 The **SendEmailReply** script runs the ***reply-mail*** and ***send-mail*** commands and all the supported integrations send the email.